Poznan

 Rogalin

 Rogalin is the name of a small village south of Poznan, and it is famous for its beautiful castle of the same name.
-Rogalin Castle is an interesting building from the 18th century Polish baroque.
+Rogalin Castle is a beautiful building in the 18th century Polish Baroque.
+It was listed as one of the residences of the Raczyński family.

 Kornik Castle, Poland

 In the village of Kórnik you can visit the castle Zamek w Kórniku, whose history dates back to the 14th century.
-The castle is quite well visited, not least because there is a large and beautiful arboretum around it.
+In recent times, the castle was rebuilt in neo-Gothic style.
+The architect Karl Friedrich Schinkel was responsible for this on behalf of Tytus Działyński.

-The site Biskupin Archaeological Area is like an open-air archeological museum, where you can see a reconstructed fortification from the Iron Age in the nowadays Polish area.
+The place Biskupin Archaeological Area is like an open-air archaeological museum, where you can experience a reconstructed fortification from the Polish area of the Iron Age.

 Shopping